Lilith: The Arslan Tash amulets

 The Arslan Tash amulets are limestone plaques discovered in 1933 at Arslan Tash, the authenticity of which is disputed.
 William F. Albright, Theodor H. Gaster, and others, accepted the amulets as a pre-Jewish source which shows that the name Lilith already existed in the 7th century BC but Torczyner (1947) identified the amulets as a later Jewish source.

+Lamashtu

+Many have alternatively drawn connections between Lilith and the Mesopotamian demon Lamashtu, due to their similar position and traits in both mythologies.

 In the Hebrew Bible

-The word lilit (or lilith) only appears once in the Hebrew Bible, in a prophecy regarding the fate of Edom, while the other seven terms in the list appear more than once and thus are better documented.
+The word lilit (or lilith) only appears once in the Hebrew Bible as part of a few Bible translations, in a prophecy regarding the fate of Edom.
+Most other nouns in the list appear more than once and thus are better documented, with the exception of another hapax legomenon: the word qippoz.
 The reading of scholars and translators is often guided by a decision about the complete list of eight creatures as a whole.
 Quoting from Isaiah 34 (NAB):